LRT-LIGM/OpenAirInterface-Dashboard/README.md

 # OpenAirInterface-Dashboard

-This project is a web dashboard designed to monitor a 5G architecture deployed with open air interface and open5GS
+This project is a web dashboard, part of an internship, designed to monitor a 5G architecture deployed with open air interface and open5GS.

 ## How to run